 PAYPAL

-Paypal is probably the most popular platform in the world for sending money to family and strangers alike.
+Paypal is probably the most popular platform worldwide for sending money to family and strangers alike.

 Pros